delightedcat/dotfiles/guides/gentoo-installation-notes.md

 - Set the corresponding profile (`eselect profile list` and `eselect profile set <number>`);
 - Set up the corresponding `USE` and license/keyword flags in `/etc/portage/make.conf`;
 - Set up `CPU_FLAGS_X86` using `cpuid2cpuflags` (`emerge --oneshot cpuid2cpuflags`);
+- Mount a TMPFS on `/var/tmp/portage` to save lots of write cycles (this will be discussed later);
 - Run `@world` update (`emerge --ask --verbose --update --newuse --deep @world`);
 - Set up timezone and locale (`/etc/timezone` and `/etc/locale.gen` with `eselect locale list` and `eselect locale set <number>`);
-- Install `sys-kernel/gentoo-kernel` (we'll replace this with a custom kernel once the system boots);
+- Install `sys-kernel/gentoo-kernel` (we'll replace this with a custom kernel once the system boots and will be discussed later);
 - Set up `/etc/fstab` using the `blkid` command;
 - Set up networking information (`/etc/init.d/hostname` and `/etc/init.d/net`; options: `dns_domain_lo` and `config_<interface>`);
 - Set up loopback device symlink to enable networking on boot (`cd /etc/init.d` and `ln -s net.lo net.<interface>` and `rc-update add net.<interface> default`);